UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Plan ahead by auditing services and scheduling overlaps to ensure a smooth utility transition when moving.

-You should contact your providers at least two weeks before your move.
-This ensures technician availability and gives you time to handle any unexpected paperwork or deposit requirements.
+You should contact your utility providers at least two to three weeks before your move.
+This ensures technician availability, allows enough time to process any necessary credit checks, and helps you avoid uncomfortable blackout periods.

 Does it cost money to transfer utilities?

 Sometimes, yes.
-While transfer fees are usually lower than deposits for new setups, you can expect to see administrative charges between $20 and $50 on your first bill.
+While transfer fees are generally much lower than deposits for brand-new setups, you can still expect to see an administrative connection fee or activation charge between $20 and $50 on your very first bill.

 Can I transfer my internet to a new address?

-You can only transfer your internet service if your current provider services the specific area where you are moving.
-If they do not cover your new address, you will need to cancel your account and return your equipment.
+You can only transfer your internet service if your current provider actively operates in the specific area where you are moving.
+If they do not cover your new address, you will need to completely cancel your account, return any leased equipment, and schedule an internet installation for a new apartment or house with a different company.

 Will my utilities work on the weekend if I move on a Saturday?

 Yes, provided you scheduled the activation for the Friday before.
-In many areas, technicians do not work weekends or have limited schedules, so planning ahead is essential to avoid moving into a dark house.
+In many areas, utility technicians do not work weekends or have heavily limited schedules, so requesting your connection a day early is absolutely essential to avoid moving into a dark house.

 About the Author